HuantWang/SUPERSONIC/AE.md

 docker load -i SuperSonic.tar
 ```

-#### 1.2 Setup environmental parameters:
+#### 1.2 Setup the Environment

-After importing the docker container **and getting into bash** in the container, make sure you run the below command to select the conda environment, before using any of the AE scripts:
+After importing the docker container **and getting into bash** in the container, run the following command to select the conda environment, before using any of the AE scripts:

 `````` shell
 $ conda activate ss
 ``````

-Then go to the root path of our framework:
+Then, go to the root directory of our tool:

 ```
 (docker) $ cd /home/sys/SUPERSONIC